gkapfham/pyohio2018-presentation/README.md

 audience, you can go the [display site](http://localhost:3000/#/).
 If you want to see the presentation slides in a presenter mode, you can go to the [presenter mode site](http://localhost:3000/#/?presenter&timer).

+## Debugging the Presentation

+Since these slides are implemented in the [Spectacle](https://github.com/FormidableLabs/spectacle) framework, you may need to use Chrome Developer Tools, augmented with the React Developer Plugin, to resolve errors that prevent the slides from displaying correctly.

 ## Problems or Praise